 A note about this recipe, you can use your own cream of anything soup mix, if you prefer to control the ingredients or don’t like canned condensed soups.

-- tortilla chips, coarsely crumbled (A couple good handfuls)
+tortilla chips, coarsely crumbled (A couple of good handfuls)

-- 1 c. or so grated Cheddar cheese or Mexican cheese blend
+1 cup or so grated Cheddar cheese or Mexican cheese blend

 In a large skillet, saute the onion in a drizzle of oil (whatever you have on hand) over medium heat.
 Add the ground beef or turkey and cook until no longer pink.
 Remove from heat and drain off any excess fat.

 Add enchilada sauce, undiluted soups, chopped peppers, milk, and minced garlic; stirring well.
 Reduce heat and let it simmer for several minutes for all the flavors to marry.
 (Don’t rush it or they’ll end up divorced 😉 !)

 In the meantime, lightly spray a 9×13 baking pan with non-stick spray and then add a scoop of the sauce mixture to the bottom, spreading it out.
 Sprinkle a layer of coarsely crumbled tortilla chips; top with some of the ground beef mixture, sprinkle with cheese, then repeat the layers until everything is used up.

 Top with a layer of crumbled chips and lightly sprinkle with cheese.
 If you prefer spicy over mild, you can top the casserole with Sliced jalapeno peppers.
 As you can see from the photo, not everyone in our household likes added heat, so I compromised by only covering half of it with home-canned pickled jalapeno slices.